hero

 Point Lonsdale Lighthouse Tours

 Visit the Point Lonsdale Lighthouse and take part in a tour, exploring the lighthouse lantern and admiring the spectacular views over the entrance to Port Phillip Heads and along the coast to Ocean Grove and Cape Schanck.
-Conditions of Entry: - Lighthouse tours are not suitable for people with heart pacemakers due to telecommunications equipment, or people who suffer claustrophobia or vertigo. - Children must be 5 years old and 90cm tall to climb the lighthouse. - Solid footwear must be worn; no thongs, slip-ons, or high heels.
-Your punctuality is greatly appreciated!
+Conditions of Entry: - Lighthouse tours are not suitable for people with heart pacemakers due to telecommunications equipment, or people who suffer claustrophobia or vertigo. - Children must be 5 years old and 90cm tall to climb the lighthouse. - Please Note:- As you will be climbing stairs you must be wearing solid footwear.
+Persons wearing thongs, slip-ons, or high heels will not be granted access to the upper levels of the lighthouse Your punctuality is greatly appreciated!
 It would be best to arrive 10 minutes before your booking time.
 Each tour lasts approximately 30 minutes and has a maximum capacity of eight (8) persons.
 No cancellations or refunds are available, however you may reschedule your booking using by contacting the Event Organiser 48 hours before your booking time.

 Point Lonsdale Lighthouse